star-tek/star-rb/README.md

 ## TODO:
 - add a swell image to each post
-- add buttons for sharing posts
+- timplement buttons for sharing posts
-- font awesome
 - change archive.html to posts.html?
-- fix datetime format (momentjs?)

 ## Getting Started